-- C3 Partial demolition of internal cross walls to the principal building form will only be permitted where:

-- the structural integrity of the building and its adjoining buildings are not compromised; and d) there is no increase in light levels at the front windows when the public domain. - pair dingroft wing roft work with a special part of the special pa C4 Decorative coffered ceilings to the rooms located within the principal roof form are not to be removed to incorporate an additional storey within the existing roof form.
+- C3 Partial demolition of internal cross walls to the principal building form will only be permitted where: - a) the original room layouts are able to be interpreted; - b) the main rear wall to the principal building form remains; - c) the structural integrity of the building and its adjoining buildings are not compromised; and - d) there is no increase in light levels at the front windows when viewed from the public domain. - C4 Decorative coffered ceilings to the rooms located within the principal roof form are not to be removed to incorporate an additional storey within the existing roof form.